GOING TO EXTREMES

 Two cities on opposite sides of Iowa are tied for the warmest city.
 Burlington in the east and Shenandoah in the west both have average annual highs of 63 degrees.

-Only one city holds the spot for coldest temps, however.
+Only one city in Iowa holds the spot for coldest temps, however.
 Cresco, with a population just over 3,800, has an average low of 33 degrees.

 Great Bend, near the very middle of Kansas, has warm temps at an average 70 degrees, tied with Liberal and Elkhart to the southwest.
 Almost directly north of Great Bend, the record high was recorded in Alton in 1936 at a sweat-inducing 121 degrees.